Marvin Kirchhöfer

-Marvin Kirchhöfer (born 19 March 1994) is a German racing driver.
+Marvin Kirchhöfer (born 19 March 1994) is a German racing driver who currently competes in the GT World Challenge Europe for Garage 59.
+He is a McLaren factory driver.
+Kirchhöfer achieved successes on the junior formula ladder, winning the 2012 ADAC Formel Masters and 2013 German Formula Three titles, before entering GT racing in 2017.
+He is the winner of the 2025 24 Hours of Daytona with AWA.

 Career

 Karting

 Born in Leipzig, Saxony, Kirchhöfer began karting in 1999 and mainly raced in Germany, working his way up from the junior ranks (Bambini-B) to the KF2 category by 2010.
 In 2011, he won the German Kart Championship (KF1), winning all five final races.

 ADAC Formel Masters - 2012

 2012 saw his debut in the ADAC Formel Masters championship with Lotus.
 He was able to win the first race in Oschersleben and scored two wins from pole position at the following race weekend in Zandvoort.
 He finished the season with a perfect round at the Hockenheim with 2 poles, 3 fastest laps and 3 wins in the 3 races.
 He won the championship in his debut year with 9 wins and 329 points.

 German Formula 3 - 2013

 In 2013 Kirchhöfer debuted in the German Formula 3 Championship.
 He dominated the series, taking 25 podiums in 26 races, including 13 wins.
 He finished on 511 points with second place, team-mate Artem Markelov, on less than 350.
 His only non podium finish was a 4th place in the 2nd race of the year.
 He also set the fastest race lap in 17 of the races.
 His team Lotus won the team's championship while Kirchhöfer won the rookie cup with only 4 races not finishing as the best rookie.